 Employer: Perry Technical Institute

-This is a temporary position with varying hours in the Electrical Technology program.
-This position will report to the Dean of Education.
+This is a full time, year-round teaching appointment in the Electrical Technology program.
+This position will report to the Electrical Administrator and the Electrical Technology Department Head.

 The position is responsible for oversight and teaching of student groups during the field training section of the program.
 The position will also be responsible for covering classroom teaching as needed.

 Duties are performed in a classroom, lab and field.
 Working effectively and collaboratively in a team environment is a must.
-Working conditions will often match industry as follows:
+Working conditions will align with the career and technical education field as follows:

 Ability to integrate industry scenarios and role playing into instruction.